 Field Notes is a podcast about linguistic fieldwork hosted by Martha Tsutsui Billins.
-Field Notes aims to share the stories of linguists doing fieldwork to document, describe, and understand how languages (especially endangered/minority languages) work!
+Field Notes aims to share the stories of linguists doing fieldwork to document, describe, and understand how languages (particularly under-described and under -documented languages) work!

 This podcast’s motivation came out of my (Martha’s) first time in the field, in Amami Oshima.
 As a PhD student, I was looking for unedited stories from linguists who had undergone successful fieldwork, beyond the usual textbooks and manuals.
 How had other fieldworkers dealt with the unexpected challenges that come with fieldwork?
 What had they done when they’d forgotten the batteries?
 When their equipment backpack had fallen into the ocean?
 And what could I and other early-career linguists learn from these experiences?
 I thought others might also be interested and feel the same way, so I started this podcast as a way to share stories and lessons from seasoned researchers, while also learning more about fieldwork and to increase my own knowledge.

-If you would like to join the conversation, please send an email to email@example.com!
-We may share your email on a future episode.
-If you have a question about fieldwork, please ask on social media (Instagram and Twitter @lingfieldnotes) or by emailing firstname.lastname@example.org.
+If you have a question or comment, please ask on social media (Instagram and Twitter @lingfieldnotes) or by emailing email@example.com.

 If you enjoy the podcast and would like to support Field Notes, you can visit the podcast’s Support Page for suggestions how to do so.

 Thank you for listening!